ut-effectiveness/utDataStoR/README.md

 <!-- badges: end -->

-The goal of utDataStoR is to centralize and document standard SQL queries and data sets used by the Office of Institutional Effectiveness at Utah Tech University.
+The goal of utDataStoR is to centralize and document standard SQL queries and data sets used by analysts at Utah Tech University.

 ## Installation